“On the far curving shore of the bay lies Skara Brae, hazy through the sea-haar.” — George Mackay Brown

 Pro tip: Joint ticket with Skaill House available Apr to Sept.
 Sometimes the site unexpectedly closes for weather.
 You can check here for closure updates.

-Getting there: Skara Brae is 30 minutes from Kirkwall by car.
-Your best bet is to take a taxi if you don't have a rental car.
-Or pre-arrange a tour from Kirkwall.
+Skara Brae is 30 minutes from Kirkwall by car.
+Your best bet is to take a taxi if you don’t have a rental car.
+You can also book a guided tour from Kirkwall.
 Or you can catch a bus, timetable here, that takes about an hour.

 If you’d like to visit this must see UNESCO site in Scotland, pin it for later.